-Mrs. Lynda Tucker will conduct the tour inside the house on the ground floor, detailing its inhabitants and their travails over the last 500 years.
+Mrs Lynda Tucker will conduct a tour inside the house on the ground floor, detailing its inhabitants and their travails over the last 500 years.

-Mr. Charles Tucker will conduct the tour outside showing the architectural features of the house and explaining how and why the moat and associated fish ponds were built some 900 years ago.
+Mr Charles Tucker will conduct a tour outside showing the architectural features of the house and explaining how and why the moat and associated fish ponds were built some 900 years ago.
 The moat dates from around 1150 and the bridge over the moat and house itself dates back to 1538.

-Tickets are £20.00 per head.
+Tickets are £25.00 per head.
 Pre-booking is essential to avoid disappointment.
-Cheques payable to C. Tucker or you can send a bank transfer to Sort Code: 09 06 40 Account number: 10848970
+Cheques payable to C Tucker or you can send a bank transfer to Sort Code: 09 06 40 Account number: 10848970

 Arrangements may be made for group visits.
 Please contact firstname.lastname@example.org or call 01328 878 226 to book.